beckbikang/ho/README.md

 # ho

+features
-i need a server to write mc into kafka
+- write data into  kafka which use  mc protocol